Home

 #Canada #introduces #regulation #freeze #handgun #sales #ban #lookalike #toys

-OTTAWA, Might 30 (Reuters) - Canada's authorities introduced laws Monday to implement a "national freeze" on the sale and buy of handguns as part of a gun control bundle that will also limit magazine capacities and ban some toys that seem like guns.
+OTTAWA, May 30 (Reuters) - Canada's authorities launched laws Monday to implement a "national freeze" on the sale and purchase of handguns as a part of a gun control bundle that will also restrict journal capacities and ban some toys that appear to be weapons.

-The brand new laws, which resurrects some measures that were shelved last 12 months amid a nationwide election, comes only a week after a gunman killed 19 children and two academics in their classroom in Uvalde, Texas.
+The new legislation, which resurrects some measures that were shelved last year amid a national election, comes just a week after a gunman killed 19 youngsters and two academics in their classroom in Uvalde, Texas.

-Prime Minister Justin Trudeau advised reporters the new measures were wanted as gun violence was rising.
+Prime Minister Justin Trudeau instructed reporters the brand new measures were needed as gun violence was increasing.

 Register now for FREE unlimited entry to Reuters.com